pola-rs/polars-book/user_guide/src/howcani/combining_data/joining.md

 You want to answer this question: which of the cars have had repairs carried out?

-An inner join does not answer this question directly as it produces a `DataFrame` with multiple rows for each car that has had multiple repair jobs.
-This `DataFrame` must be filtered to remove duplicate cars.
+An inner join does not answer this question directly as it produces a `DataFrame` with multiple rows for each car that has had multiple repair jobs:

 ```python
 {{#include ../../examples/combining_data/combining_data_examples.py:78:78}}